EdenWise/hjcrc/hjcrc.md

-*Because free is available in life, consider oneself as a citizen neglect/spellbound.*
+*Because free is available in life, consider oneself as a citizen spellbound.*

 *Civilization is only good behavior.*